-Research is still limited, but some of the primary benefits of Lion’s Mane may include:
+Research is still limited, but some of the primary benefits of Lion’s Mane may include the following:

 Let’s dig into the research available.
-Here are 10 research-backed Lion’s Mane benefits you should know:
+Here are ten research-backed Lion’s Mane benefits you should know:

 One study found that consuming Lion’s Mane daily for four months was associated with a significant increase in cognitive function in older adults with mild cognitive impairments.
 Lion’s Mane’s impact on cognition is among its most heavily touted potential benefits, and many people take Lion’s Mane alongside other nootropics to support general brain health.

-Research suggests that Lion’s Mane may help prevent dementia and related disorders because it stimulated the production of two important brain cells–hericenones and erinacines.
+Research suggests that Lion’s Mane may help prevent dementia and related disorders because it stimulates the production of two important brain cells–hericenones and erinacines.

-Another study also found that Lion’s Mane extract may prevent memory loss and brain damage caused by the type of plaque that accumulates in the brain in Alzheimer’s patients.
-Most of the evidence available involve animal studies, so more evidence is needed to understand how Lion’s Mane supplementation may work for these neurodegenerative diseases in humans.
+Another study also found that Lion’s Mane extract may prevent memory loss and brain damage caused by the type of plaque accumulating in the brain in Alzheimer’s patients.
+Most of the evidence available involves animal studies, so more evidence is needed to understand how Lion’s Mane supplementation may work for these neurodegenerative diseases in humans.

-Although there are many different factors that affect anxiety and depression, recent research suggests that chronic inflammation can cause or worsen the issue.
+Although many different factors affect anxiety and depression, recent research suggests that chronic inflammation can cause or worsen the issue.
 One study found that an extract of Lion’s Mane could help reduce symptoms of inflammation-related depression, likely due to its potent anti-inflammatory effects.

-A studyinvolving a small group of women found that regular Lion’s Mane doses for one month reduced self-reported levels of anxiety.
+A study involving a small group of women found that regular Lion’s Mane doses for one month reduced self-reported anxiety levels.

 Another animal study found that Lion’s Mane may be able to help regenerate cells in the hippocampus, a brain region responsible for memory and emotional responses.
 This may mean that Lion’s Mane can help heal physical trauma, but more research is needed.